-Education Transport Parents should consider how their child will get to school for the whole of their time Parents are advised not to rely on lifts, car shares or public service vehicles always available.
-Supported transport is provided by Devon County Council for Devon-rechildren who: attend the catchment school recognised by the LA for transport purposes; attend the catchment school recognised by the LA for transport purposes; attend the catchment school recognised by the LA for transport purposes; attend the catchment school recognised by the LA for transport purposes; attend the catchment school available; (Children in Care only) the closest available Good or Outstanding school, a by Ofsted.
-The home address must be further than a minimum walking distance according child's age: 2 miles for children at a primary, infant, or junior school and 3 miles for c at a secondary school.
-See Devon's Education Transport Policy for exceptic catchment school eligibility. (low-income households) one of the three closest secondary schools if betwand 6 miles from home; (low-income households) the closest faith secondary school if between 2 i miles from home.
+Education Transport Parents should consider how their child will get to school for the whole of their time on roll.
+Parents are advised not to rely on lifts, car shares or public service vehicles always being available.
+Supported transport is provided by Devon County Council for Devon-resident children who: attend the catchment school recognised by the LA for transport purposes; attend the closest school available; (Children in Care only) the closest available Good or Outstanding school, as rated by Ofsted.
+The home address must be further than a minimum walking distance according to the child's age: 2 miles for children at a primary, infant, or junior school and 3 miles for children at a secondary school.
+See Devon's Education Transport Policy for exceptions to catchment school eligibility. (low-income households) one of the three closest secondary schools if between 2 and 6 miles from home; (low-income households) the closest faith secondary school if between 2 and 15 miles from home.
 Children who do not live in Devon should apply to their LA for transport support.
-A school's admissions straight-line measurement, but not the closest school for the purpeentitlement to free school transport from the LA.
-Parents who rely on free transport are strongly advised to check whether there entitlement with the Education Transport Team before accepting the offer of a tary school.
-Equally ranked preference school transport from the LA.
-Parents who rely on free transport are strongly advised to check whether there s being esident s rated to the hildren ons to ween 2 Equally ranked preference schemeWhen making an application, parents can express a preference for one, two or schools.
-There may be more applications available in other LA areas.
-Preferences be named in the order the parent would most like a place to be provided.It might be possible for each school to offer a place.
-If that happens, a place will offered at whichever of the schools that could offer a place the parent ranked higher if places are available at School 1 and School 3, a place will be offered at School Equally ranked preference schemes are a legal requirement which enable parents to for the school they prefer without risking admission to the closest school or a cate school.Schools are not informed by the LA whether an application is a first, second of preference.Exceptional Need to attend this schoolA school can prioritise admission for a child where there is an exceptional need to that school and not another school.
-Priority can only be agreed where it is the issions oses of e is an offered at whichever of the schools that could offer a place the parent ranked higher if places are available at School 1 and School 3, a place will be offered at School Equally ranked preference schemes are a legal requirement which enable parents to for the school they prefer without risking admission to the closest school or a cate school.Schools are not informed by the LA whether an application is a first, second or preference.Exceptional Need to attend this schoolA school can prioritise admission for a child where there is an exceptional need to Exceptional Need to attend this school A school can prioritise admission for a child where there is an exceptional need to that school and not another school.
-Priority can only be agreed where it is the est. So, 1 only.
-5 apply attend this school that school and not another school.
-Priority can only be agreed where it is the or third Eligibility for this priority where it forms part of a school's arrangements is not a gua of admission.
-Oversubscription criteria for this school are detailed above . rantee Extended schooling Further information on services beyond the normal school day is available from the office or website.
-Fair Access Protocol or In-Year Fair Access ProtocolAll LAs are legally required to operate an In-Year Fair Access Protocol across the and all state-funded schools must take part in an agreed Protocol.
-This ensure children who are vulnerable and unable to access an appropriate school place und standard In-Year admission arrangements for the area have an admissions safety ne may mean that a child is admitted to a school even though it is full and other children been refused admission. school
+A school's admissions straight-line measurement policy does not apply to LA school transport decisions.
+It is possible that a school is the closest school for the purposes of entitlement to free school transport from the LA.
+Parents who rely on free transport are strongly advised to check whether there is an entitlement with the Education Transport Team before accepting the offer of a place at any school.
+Equally ranked preference scheme When making an application, parents can express a preference for one, two or three schools.
+There may be more applications available in other LA areas .
+Preferences should be named in the order the parent would most like a place to be provided.
+It might be possible for each school to offer a place.
+If that happens, a place will only be offered at whichever of the schools that could offer a place the parent ranked highest.
+So, if places are available at School 1 and School 3, a place will be offered at School 1 only.
+Equally ranked preference schemes are a legal requirement which enable parents to apply for the school they prefer without risking admission to the closest school or a catchment school.
+Schools are not informed by the LA whether an application is a first, second or third preference.
+Exceptional Need to attend this school A school can prioritise admission for a child where there is an exceptional need to attend that school and not another school.
+Priority can only be agreed where it is the first preference school.
+Eligibility for this priority where it forms part of a school's arrangements is not a guarantee of admission.
+Oversubscription criteria for this school are detailed above .
+Extended schooling Further information on services beyond the normal school day is available from the school office or website.
+Fair Access Protocol or In-Year Fair Access Protocol All LAs are legally required to operate an In-Year Fair Access Protocol across their area and all state-funded schools must take part in an agreed Protocol.
+This ensures that children who are vulnerable and unable to access an appropriate school place under the standard In-Year admission arrangements for the area have an admissions safety net.
+This may mean that a child is admitted to a school even though it is full and other children have been refused admission.